shivkumar98/OCP-Java-Examples/src/chapter_4/revision_notes/README.md

 <br>

-## 🟥 4.5.2 Using Opetional with Primitive Streams
+## 🟥 4.5.2 Using Optional with Primitive Streams

 * We saw in the first example, that the `average()` method returned an OptionalDouble - which was retrieved using `getAsDouble()`